 Every company should retarget anyone who visits their website on Facebook and Instagram because it’s easy and it’s cheap.

-- It’s easy because all you have to do is install the Facebook pixel and/or (even better) configure Facebook’s conversion API
+- Easy because all you have to do is install the Facebook pixel and/or (even better) configure Facebook’s conversion API

-- It’s cheap because Facebook and Instagram have a ton of ad inventory, and costs per eyeball are low
+- Cheap because Facebook and Instagram have a ton of ad inventory and costs per eyeball are low

-If you use a good variety of creative (including videos), and you only try to serve 1 impression per day per user, you can spend as little as $5 per 1,000 retargeted users per month.
-It’s dirt cheap and stupid not to do it.
+If you use a variety of creative (including videos) and you only try to serve 1 impression per day per user, you can spend as little as $5 per 1,000 retargeted users per month.
+It’s dirt cheap, so why not do it?

 Tactic #2 – Don’t Try To Be “Viral”

-The number of marketers that think they can create “viral” posts on Facebook or Instagram far exceeds the number posts that actually go viral.
-So, instead of trying to be really clever and viral, try busting out the corporate credit card and running some ads.
+The number of marketers who think they can create “viral” posts on Facebook or Instagram far exceeds the number of posts that actually go viral.
+So, instead of trying to be clever and viral, bust out the corporate credit card and run some ads.

-For example, video awareness advertising often costs us less than a half a penny per view.
-With an investment of $500, we can show a video to more than 100k people.
-That blows the doors off the reach that a typical post has, and unlike “viral” posts it’s repeatable and scalable.
+For example, video awareness advertising often costs us less than half a penny per view.
+With an investment of $500, we can show an auto parts video to more than 100k people.
+That blows the doors off of the reach that a typical post has, and, unlike “viral” posts, it’s repeatable and scalable.